geodeepak/Seismolive/Installation-via-Anaconda.md

 (obspy) $ conda install obspy
 ```

- * The conda package by default does not install a mapping package.
+ * The conda package by default **does not install a mapping package**.
 ObsPy, as of early 2020, is compatible with `cartopy` (recommended) as well as `basemap`.
 If you wish to plot maps, please install one or the other manually:

 ```bash
 (obspy) $ conda install cartopy